tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 In the previous topic, I explained how to [re-use parameter definitions in components](pubapis_openapi_step4_paths_object.html#reusing_definitions), so I won't re-explain the approach.
 Here we'll cover how to re-use the schema definitions in the `responses` objects.

 Although we don't need to reuse the `weather` response in this exercise (because we're only documenting one endpoint), it'll be better to organize this schema definition under `components` anyway because it reduces the detail under the `paths` object.
-If you recall in the previous step ([OpenAPI tutorial step 4: The paths object](pubapis_openapi_step4_paths_object.html), the `responses` object for the `current` endpoint looked like this:
+If you recall in the previous step ([OpenAPI tutorial step 4: The paths object](pubapis_openapi_step4_paths_object.html), the `responses` object for the `weather` endpoint looked like this:

 ```yaml
 paths: